tarnvaal/PersistentDM/README.md

 - `MIN_FREE_VRAM_MIB`: Minimum free VRAM (MiB) required before attempting model load (default: 23400).
 Prevents accidental CPU fallback; all layers remain on GPU.
 - `LLAMA_INIT_WAIT_SECS`: How long other requests will wait for the singleton model to finish initializing (default: 300).
 - `PDM_DEBUG_ERRORS`: If "1" (default), API 500 responses include error details; set to "0" in production to hide internal messages.
+- `INGESTS_DIR`: Absolute or relative directory where ingest shards are persisted and loaded from (default: `data/ingests` under the project root).

 ## Troubleshooting